prashantmi/Android-H/README.md

 # Android Hacker
 Android Hacker Is a Software Based On ADB So To Use This Software You Need "Developer Option Enabled"

-           To Use Android Hacker You Need A Password If You Want To Contribute Or Use The Software Please Feel Free To Ask
+           To Use Android Hacker You Need A Password : 45654 If You Want To Contribute Please Feel Free To Ask For The Source Code All Suggestions Are Welcomed